Book Review: “Rich Dad Poor Dad” by Robert T. Kiyosaki

 • Rich Dad Poor Dad is a bestselling book on financial education.
 Author Robert shares his personal financial journey and insights, which have benefited millions, if not billions, of readers.

-• Everyone should have multiple income sources, investing earnings so money works for them.
-While the poor and middle class work for money, the rich make money work for them—a concept introduced in Chapter 1, The Rich Don’t Work for Money
+• Everyone should build multiple income streams, investing so money works for them.
+While the poor and middle class work for money, the rich let money work for them—an idea from Chapter 1, “The Rich Don’t Work for Money.”

-• Chapter 4, The History of Taxes and The Power of Corporations, focuses on taxes and corporations, primarily within the US tax system.
-As a result, readers from other regions may find it less relatable.
+• Chapter 4, “The History of Taxes and The Power of Corporations,” centers on the U.S. tax system, making it less relatable for international readers.

 • The Primary difference between a Rich person and a Poor person is how they manage fear.
 There are five key reasons why financially literate individuals may still fail to build abundant assets.
 These include: